voxpupuli/puppet-k8s/REFERENCE.md

 Data type: `Boolean`

-wether to manage etcd or not
+whether to manage etcd or not

 Default value: `$k8s::manage_etcd`